cschimezie-dot/data-science-finance.github.io/_posts/2026-07-06-catch-the-bad-apples-commercial-loan-vintage-analysis.md

 * Testing R² Score: `0.9630`
 * Difference: `0.0315`

-Because the gap is not large, the model looks stable from a simple overfitting check.
-Still, the performance is unusually strong, so a deeper leakage review would be important before using this type of model in a real credit environment.
+Because the gap is not large, the model appears stable based on a simple overfitting check.
+Still, the performance is unusually strong, so a deeper review of leakage would be important before using this type of model in a real-world credit environment.
+Withthe R² being so high technically, it means that the model predicted 96% of the reason why a net loss occurred.
+Think of R like how much the model "Revealed".

 ___